#1 Alternative to Meta Workplace.Switch to Flip today.

 3. How Nike puts employee well-being first

 Start-ups and modern companies have long been the butt of jokes when it comes to workplace well-being initiatives like puppy rooms, nap pods, and free food, but there’s more substance to the idea than meets the eye.
-A workforce that feels valued and supported, with genuine care and attention towards their physical, mental, and emotional health, will show higher levels of engagement, productivity, and creativity
+A workforce that feels valued and supported, with genuine care and attention towards their physical, mental, and emotional health, will show higher levels of engagement, productivity, and creativity.

 With as much as 60% of staff currency feeling anxious, it pays to see workplace well-being initiatives as a preventative measure that will ultimately reduce absenteeism and enhance the overall employee experience.
 Take a proactive approach by offering your workers free counselling, encouraging physical exercise with gym memberships or in-house sports clubs, and making sure your staff rooms aren’t full of junk food that will ultimately impede your employees’ health.